jacobmarch/Singleplayer-valorant-manager/README.md

 A text-based Valorant team management simulator inspired by Football Manager, focusing on professional esports team management and strategic decision-making.

 ## Recent Updates
+- Added playoff system with quarterfinals, semifinals, and finals
+- Best-of-3 matches for regular season and early playoffs
+- Best-of-5 matches for the grand finals
+- Playoff seeding based on regular season record
 - Updated match simulation to use best-of-3 format with proper round scoring
 - Added detailed match view showing map-by-map scores
 - Each map is played to 13 rounds with win-by-2 requirement